linkedin/rest.li/guide_restli_client.md

 <code>restClient</code> should bring in the <code>dataTemplate</code>
 transitively.

-Note: If you are writing pegasus schemas (.pdsc files) and need to add a dependency on other pegasus schemas, you need to add a
+Note: If you are writing pegasus schemas (`.pdl` files) and need to add a dependency on other pegasus schemas, you need to add a
 <code>dataModel</code> dependency: